xBourner/Dwains-Dashboardv3-Blueprints/card-blueprints/replace-cards/mushroom_light/README.md

 ### Installation:

-1. Go to More Page on DD3
+1. Go into Edit Mode
-2. Create a new more page
+2. Go to an light entity you want to change or to the light domain in the device tab
 3. Use Dwains Dashboard Blueprint
 4. Add YAML Code from file to HA
 5. Click install Blueprint